flyingcakes85/cpp-rush-book/README.md

 - [ ] Introduction to Standard Template Library
 - [ ] More topics?
 Feel free to share in [Discussions/Suggestions](https://github.com/flyingcakes85/cpp-rush-book/discussions/categories/suggestions)

-## Build

-While this project is incomplete, I will not be regularly providing PDFs.
-It is easy to generate a PDF yourself.

 ## Contributing & Pull Requests

 You can contribute by writing chapters, proofreading existiting chapters, adding more examples, rewriting sections etc. Please read CONTRIBUTING.md to know more.
+To see chapters requiring proof reading, [click here](https://github.com/flyingcakes85/cpp-rush-book/issues?q=is%3Aopen+is%3Aissue+label%3A%22proof+read%22).

 ## About The Template